VipinKumarSME/workflow1/README.md

 # workflow
-deployments to all 3 env
+deployments to all 3 environments